fbpx

 Description

 Uncover the true beauty of southern Africa on a 14-day Premium adventure through South Africa, Zimbabwe and Botswana.
-Spend three unforgettable days in the Greater Kruger region, cruise down the Zambezi River at sunset, marvel at the showstopping Victoria Falls and look out for a wealth of elephants in Chobe National Park.
-Set out in search of wildlife on a series of game drives, cruise down the Zambezi River, hang out with a family of meerkats at the Ntwetwe Salt Pans and admire the curious beauty of the Makgadikgadi Pans.
-With expert knowledge from local guides you’ll discover the best of this magnificent part of the world.
+Spend two unforgettable days in the Greater Kruger region, cruise down the Zambezi River at sunset, marvel at the showstopping Victoria Falls and keep an eye out for elephants in Chobe National Park and Hwange National Park (home to the largest elephant population in Zimbabwe!).
+Set out in search of wildlife on a series of safaris, take scenic flights in and out of the Okavango Delta, hang out with a family of meerkats at the Ntwetwe Salt Pans and admire the curious beauty of the Makgadikgadi Pans.
+With expert knowledge from local guides, you’ll discover the best of this magnificent part of the world.

 Trip Name